 Dom Pérignon, Veuve Clicquot, Moet Chandon… what couple doesn’t want a little bubbly in their life?
 Or, at their wedding?

-From toasts to décor we’ve got just what you need to create an aesthetically pleasing theme that’s sure to sparkle.
+So how, exactly, do you do that?
+From toasts to décor, from color schemes to dresses, we’ve got just the wedding inspiration you what you need to create the perfect champagne wedding that’s sure to sparkle.

 First, let’s talk about champagne—the color, of course.
 It’s essentially a light gold, sometimes with a hint of glitter or shine (much like its delicious namesake).
-This elegant shade can be played up for sophisticated formal affairs, or played with in a more casual atmosphere; it all depends on your theme.
-Here are a few wedding themes that champagne would suit:
+This elegant shade can be played up for sophisticated formal affairs, or played with in a more casual atmosphere.

 Another wonderful thing about champagne, the color and the drink, is that it’s stunning (and delicious) every day of the year.
 So, no matter when you’ve saved the date, a champagne wedding will always be in season.